5jt/dyalog-cookbook/manuscript/11_makeme.md

 Those might well get changed in `MyApp.ini` while working on the project, so we make sure that we get them set correctly in `MyApp.ini.template`.

 Note that the function executes a full stop in a dfn in case the right argument is a `1`.
 This is an easy way to make the function stop when something goes wrong.
-There is no point in doing anything but stopping the code from continuing since it is called by a programmer, and when it fails she wants to investighate straight away.
-And things can go wrong quite easily: if somebody is looking with the Windows Explorer into `DESTINATION` then the attempt to remove that folder will fail.
+There is no point in doing anything but stopping the code from continuing since it is called by a programmer, and when it fails she wants to investigate straight away.
+And things can go wrong quite easily; for example, if somebody is looking with the Windows Explorer into `DESTINATION` then the attempt to remove that folder will fail.

 In the penultimate line `Run` calls `Export`, a private function in the `Make` class that does not yet exist: